AutodeskGames/stingray-docs/source/stingray_help/using_entities/create_custom_component.md

 ## The *.component* structure

 The following block shows a sample *.component* resource.
-This example defines a data component that stores a single numeric data value.
+This example defines a data component that stores two numeric data values.

 ~~~{sjson}
 export = "#component"